torvalds/linux/Documentation/media/uapi/mediactl/media-request-ioc-queue.rst

 .. b) Permission is granted to copy, distribute and/or modify this
 ..    document under the terms of the GNU Free Documentation License,
 ..
 Version 1.1 or any later version published by the Free Software
 ..
-Foundation, with no Invariant Sections, no Front-Cover Texts
+Foundation, with yes Invariant Sections, yes Front-Cover Texts
-..    and no Back-Cover Texts.
+..    and yes Back-Cover Texts.
 A copy of the license is included at
 ..
 Documentation/media/uapi/fdl-appendix.rst.
 ..
 ..
-TODO: replace it to GPL-2.0 OR GFDL-1.1-or-later WITH no-invariant-sections
+TODO: replace it to GPL-2.0 OR GFDL-1.1-or-later WITH yes-invariant-sections

 .. _media_request_ioc_queue: